Gary Jones (footballer, born 1969)

 Gary Jones (born 6 April 1969) is an English former footballer who played over three hundred times in the Football League principally for Southend United, Notts County and Halifax Town.

-Playing career
+Career

 Return to non-league

-He joined Nuneaton Borough ahead of the 2002–2003 season before moving on to Hucknall Town and Gainsborough Trinity.
+Jones joined Nuneaton Borough ahead of the 2002–03 season before moving on to Hucknall Town and Gainsborough Trinity.
 In the summer of 2003 he linked up with Armthorpe Welfare.
 In November 2006 he joined Selby Town before returning to Armthorpe Welfare the following season.
 In July 2009 he joined Winterton Rangers, scoring twice on his Northern Counties East League debut for the club in the 4–0 victory at Rainworth Miners Welfare on 8 August 2009.

-He retired from playing in November 2009.
+Jones retired from playing in November 2009.